Quantum-coherent mixtures of causal relations: Supplementary Notes

 hence the witness reduces to

 Our core hypothesis, of a probabilistic mixture, implies that $P(cd,+)$ is a convex combination of two terms, each one a product distribution over $cd$.
-Substituting Eq.~\ref{probmixstatistics} and distributing the sums,
+Substituting supplementary equation~\ref{probmixstatistics} and distributing the sums,

 In the first term, we have the average over $d=\pm1$ under the uniform distribution, which is zero.
 In the second term, the sum over $c$ gives $P_C(+)P_C(-)-P_C(-)P_C(+)=0$.
-Thus, for any causal map that is a probabilistic mixture of cause-effect and common-cause mechanisms of the form of Eq.~\ref{probmixrho}, we have
+Thus, for any causal map that is a probabilistic mixture of cause-effect and common-cause mechanisms of the form of supplementary equation~\ref{probmixrho}, we have